Investment strategies Investing in private markets

 Benefits of private market investing

-Investing in private markets brings the potential for both outperformance and portfolio diversification benefits relative to investing in a traditional stock and bond portfolio.
+Investing in private markets brings the potential for both outperformance and portfolio diversification benefits relative to investing in a traditional stock bond portfolio.
 These potential benefits include:

 • Higher return potential: Private markets have outperformed stocks and bonds during both 5-year and 20-year periods by 5.2% and 6.7%, respectively, on an annualized return basis, as show in the charts below.

-Illustration showing private market versus public market returns through the period ending December 31, 2020.
+illustration showing private market versus public market returns through the period ending December 31, 2020.
 Private markets have outperformed stocks and bonds during both 5-year and 20-year periods by at least 2.6 percent and 4.9 percent, respectively, on an annualized return basis.

 • Diversification: Private investing provides access to different segments of the markets not available through traditional stock and bond investing.
 For example, the venture capital sector allows investors to fund innovative companies that may have the highest return potential, albeit at a higher risk of capital loss.